smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming - Java/index.md

 ```

 !!!
 NOTE
-If you disable both the `supportedLandscapeStreamingRange` and `supportedPortraitStreamingRange`, the video will not stream
+If you disable both the `supportedLandscapeStreamingRange` and `supportedPortraitStreamingRange`, video will not stream.
 !!!

 If the HMI resizes the view during the stream, the video stream will automatically restart with the new size and the `onViewResized` method you defined in your presentation class.